dekarrin/morc/README.md

 morc reqs
 ```

 If this is in a brand new project, there won't be anything there.

+##### Creating

-You can add a
-new request with the `new` subcommand:
+You can add a new request with the `new` subcommand:

 ```shell
 morc reqs new create-user --url localhost:8080/users -X POST -d '{"name":"Vriska Serket"}' -H 'Content-Type: application/json'